Robert-van-Engelen/lua-to-lisp/README.md

     <name> => <lua.name>
     ... => ...

 Important: Lisp is assumed to produce `nil` for unassigned variables, like Lua produces `nil` for unassigned variables.
 Most Lisp don't do this.
-Either the Lisp interpreter should be adjusted or each Lua `<name>` should be looked up (compile the source code with `-DNAME_LOOKUP`):
+Either the Lisp interpreter should be adjusted or each Lua `<name>` should be looked up (compile the transpiler source with `-DNAME_LOOKUP`):

     <name> => (lookup <lua.name>)